 Investment credit (Form 3468).
-The investment credit is the total of the:
+The investment credit is the sum of the following three credits.

-- 1) Reforestation credit,
+- Reforestation credit.

-- 2) Rehabilitation credit, and
+- Rehabilitation credit.

-- 3) Energy credit.
+- Energy credit.

 Reforestation credit.
 The reforestation credit applies to part of the expenses you incur each year to forest or reforest property you hold for growing trees for sale or use in the commercial production of timber products.
 For information about these expenses, see chapter 12 in Publication 535.